Guri080/Connect-Four/README.md

-# Rock, Paper, Scissors Game
+# Connect Four Game in C

 ## Overview

-This repository contains a Python-based Rock, Paper, Scissors game with a graphical user interface developed using the Tkinter library.
-The game aims to provide an engaging and visually appealing user experience by incorporating images for 'rock,' 'paper,' and 'scissors.'
-Players can make their choices and compete against a computer opponent whose selections are generated randomly, introducing an element of unpredictability to the gameplay.
+Connect Four is a classic two-player connection board game.
+The objective is to be the first to form a horizontal, vertical, or diagonal line of four discs of your color.

+This repository contains the source code for a simple Connect Four game implemented in C, making it playable in the command line.

 ## Features

-- User-friendly graphical interface.
-- Visual representation of 'rock,' 'paper,' and 'scissors' using images.
-- Play individual matches or multiple rounds.
-- Randomly generated computer opponent choices for added excitement.
+- **Two-Player Gameplay**: Play against a friend on the same computer.
+- **Command Line Interface**: Enjoy the game in a text-based environment.
+- **Interactive Gameplay**: Alternate turns, drop tokens into columns, and strategize to win.
+- **Win Detection**: The game automatically detects when a player wins and announces the winner.
+- **Customizable Rules**: Select the number of tokens needed to win (3, 4, or 5).

 ## How to Play

-1. Clone or download this repository to your local machine.
+1. Clone this repository to your local machine.
-2. Ensure you have Python installed.
-3. Select your choice (rock, paper, or scissors) by clicking the respective image.
-4. See if you can outsmart the computer opponent!

-Enjoy the game and have fun testing your Rock, Paper, and Scissors skills!
+2. Compile the game using a C compiler (e.g., GCC
+3. Follow the on-screen instructions to play the game.

+Enjoy a classic game of Connect Four with a friend or challenge yourself against the computer!